isomerpages/nlb-biblioasia/_podcast/He Wrote the National Pledge/Transcript.md

 us on BiblioAsia+.
 I do want to urge everyone to read Irene’s latest book,<em> <a href="https://catalogue.nlb.gov.sg/search/card?recordId=300059306" rel="noopener noreferrer nofollow" target="_blank">The Lion’s Roar</a>,</em> the second volume of her authorised biography on Rajaratnam.
 It’s available, of course, in bookstores and in libraries.
 So you can buy it or borrow it.
-For a taste of what’s in the book, BiblioAsia has published an <a href="https://biblioasia.nlb.gov.sg/vol-20/issue-3/oct-dec-2024/rajaratnam-biography-lions-roar/" rel="noopener noreferrer nofollow" target="_blank">extract</a> from that book, and you can find it on the BiblioAsia website at biblioasia.nlb.gov.sg.</p>
+For a taste of what’s in the book, <em>BiblioAsia </em>has published an <a href="https://biblioasia.nlb.gov.sg/vol-20/issue-3/oct-dec-2024/rajaratnam-biography-lions-roar/" rel="noopener noreferrer nofollow" target="_blank">extract</a> from that book, and you can find it on the <em>BiblioAsia </em>website at biblioasia.nlb.gov.sg.</p>
 <p>Irene, once again, thank you very much for being here, and I know it’s
 a very hot day, and you had to walk from the Istana.
 So she’s that kind of person who will walk from the Istana all the way to the National Archives